mithorizon7/Device_Triage_Network_Fix/replit.md

 - Language preference persisted in localStorage (key: `deviceTriage_language`)

 ## Recent Changes
+- 2024-12-17: Added device label translations for all 34 devices across 3 built-in scenarios (302 total keys)
+- 2024-12-17: Created shared getDeviceDisplayLabel() helper in i18n.ts for consistent translation lookup with fallback for custom scenarios
 - 2024-12-17: Added spotlight effect to tutorial - highlights target elements with dark overlay cutout and smooth transitions
 - 2024-12-17: Enhanced tutorial accessibility - focus management, ARIA roles, viewport clamping for spotlight
 - 2024-12-16: Completed full i18n for tutorial steps (12 steps with titles and content in all 3 languages)